These Florida Palm Tree Species can make your garden look a bit tropical! Check out our list of the Best Palm Trees in Florida!

 This tropical palm is popular in Southwest Florida.
 It features stiff, feathered, and emerald green fronds.
 Montgomery Palm grows up to 25-35 feet tall.

-11. Alexander Palm
+10. Alexander Palm

 Botanical Name: Archontophoenix alexandrae

-12. Canary Island Date Palm
+11. Canary Island Date Palm

 Botanical Name: Phoenix canariensis

-Native to the warm Canary island, this date palm attains a height of up to 30-60 feet.
+Native to the warm Canary Island, this date palm attains a height of up to 30-60 feet.
 Its trunk resembles the pineapple skin.
 Canary Island Date Palm thrives in full sun.

-13. Fishtail Palm
+12. Fishtail Palm

 Botanical Name: Caryota mitis

 This palm has blue-green leaves with rough edges that look like a fishtail.
 It acquires a height of 10-30 feet.
 This low-maintenance palm is drought-tolerant and thrives well in full sun to shaded locations.
-It is one of the best Palm Trees in Florida.

-14. Foxtail Palm
+13. Foxtail Palm

 Botanical Name: Wodyetia bifurcata